cranmer/fast-asimov-utils/README.md

 This is a work in progress!
    * C++ to be updated to use Brent q root finding instead of simple scan
-   * Could remove ROOT dependency in C++ verison entirely
+   * remove ROOT dependency in C++ verison entirely?
    * add +/- 1,2 sigma bands for the expected upper limit
    * could do same for observed upper limit.
+   * add a Mathematica version

 Extension:
    * Include uncertainty on signal efficiency for upper limit.
 Those equations are big!
 (See ExpectedLimitWithSignalUncert.nb)